-In today’s competitive world everybody is looking for ways to innovate and make use of new technologies.
-Web scraping (also called web data extraction or data scraping) provides a solution for those who want to get access to structured web data in an automated fashion.
-Web scraping is useful if the public website you want to get data from doesn’t have an API, or it does but provides only limited access to the data.
+In today’s competitive world, everybody is looking for ways to innovate and make use of new technologies.
+Web scraping (also called web data extraction or data scraping) is an automated process that extracts data from a website and exports it in a structured format.

 In this article, we are going to shed some light on web scraping, here’s what you will learn:

 Some of the main use cases of web scraping include price monitoring, price intelligence, news monitoring, lead generation, and market research among many others.

 The crawler leads the scraper, as if by hand, through the internet, where it extracts the data requested.

-An important part of every scraper is the data locators (or selectors) that are used to find the data that you want to extract from the HTML file - usually, XPath, CSS selectors, regex, or a combination of them is applied.
+An important part of every web scraper is the data locators (or selectors) that are used to find the data that you want to extract from the HTML file - usually, XPath, CSS selectors, regex, or a combination of them is applied.

 This is what a general DIY web scraping process looks like: